 If you’ve incurred injuries on Florida roadways, it’s important to carefully document your injuries after a car accident.
 Having a clear record of your harm, how it occurred, doctor diagnoses, and required treatment will help you fight for a fair settlement when filing a claim with your insurance company.
 If your damages exceed Florida’s no-fault threshold and you’re considering bringing a personal injury civil suit, clear documentation about your injuries may persuade the court in your favor.

 There are many steps to take to protect your rights if you’ve been injured in a car crash.
 A Fort Lauderdale car accident lawyer at David I. Fuchs, Injury & Accident Lawyer, P.A. can help you understand the personal injury process following such an incident.
-To schedule a free consultation of your case, call (954) 568-3636 today, or reach out through the online form.
+To schedule a free consultation of your case, reach out through the online form.